 - More personalised

 - Physical – stick it on your wall by your desk!

 Generally it’s a personal choice, but in today’s world of technology, having digital copies of your to-do lists is super convenient.
 Plus you won’t accidentally stick it in the recycling!
 As one student said, “In this digital age there are plenty of apps to help you.”
 (Stephanie, 84 ATAR).

 Speaking of apps, here are my top 3 free ones to try out:

 Any.Do – Clean and simple, plus you can add reminders!
 Works on iOS, Android and Google Chrome, so you can link your phone and laptop.

-Here’s where we get to proper to-do listing!
-Essentially we’re making a simplified list of what needs doing in the coming week.
+Here’s where we get to proper effective to-do listing!
+Essentially we’re making a simplified list of what needs to be done in the coming week.
 If you made a week-based task list in the first step this will just be a case of re-organising it.
-If you made longer list at first, focus now on what you need done in the next 7 days.
+If you made a longer list at first, focus now on what you need done in the next 7 days.